 Rights and Responsibilities

 The rights and responsibilities of students with disabilities receiving services at the college level differ from the K-12 school system.
-Education at the K-12 level is considered mandatory education, and these types of services are provided to ensure that all students are able to receive an education.
-Education at the post-secondary level is voluntary, which means the Disability Services office will provide accommodations to the student, but cannot mandate that they use services to which they are entitled.
+Education at the K-12 level is considered mandatory education and these types of services are provided to ensure that all students can receive an education.
+Education at the post-secondary level is voluntary, which means the Office of Disability Services (ODS) will provide accommodations to the student, but cannot mandate that they use services to which they are entitled.
+A helpful tool to read produced by Office of Civil Rights (OCR):

 As adults, our students have the right to choose whether or not they work with the Disability Services office.
 If a student with a disability does not want to work with our office or fails to follow the procedures required to receive an accommodation, that accommodation will not be given.

-The director is responsible for providing services and accommodations in a manner that promotes independence, self-advocacy, and accountability for students with disabilities.
-The director will:
+The director is responsible for providing services and accommodations in a manner that promote independence, self-advocacy, and accountability for students with disabilities.
+The director and ODS staff will:

-- Provide information regarding the Disability Services office, accommodations and the initial paperwork needed for services.
+- Provide information regarding the Office Disability Services, accommodations and the initial paperwork needed for services.

-- Receive and evaluate the documentation of a disability for eligibility for the necessary accommodations.
+- Receive and evaluate the documentation of a disability for eligibility for accommodations.

-- Assist in communication with faculty members and advisers regarding classroom accommodations.
+- Assist in communication with faculty members regarding classroom accommodations and other college departments as needed.

 - Provide resources and referrals to campus and community services.